kbr-scylla/scylladb/docs/contribute/maintainer.md

  3. Publish with `git push`.

+## Relationship between an open-source branch and an enterprise branch

+An enterprise branch is based on an open-source branch. `enterprise` is based on `master`, and e.g. enterprise `branch-2022.1` is based on open-source `branch-5.0`.
+The base branch can be found in `SCYLLA-VERSION-GEN`, `BASE_VERSION` variable (that has a tendency to get clobbered in merges).

+Patch flow is as follows:
+ - From open-source master to an open-source branch, use cherry-pick, as described above.
+ - From a maintained open-source branch to an enterprise branch based on it, use merging, as described below.
+ - Once an open-source branch is no longer maintained, use cherry-picking from master to the enterprise branch.
+ - Sometimes, a fix is deemed inappropriate for an open-source backported but is desirable for an enterprise branch.
+In this case the fix can be cherry-picked.

+The motivation for this system is to avoid duplication of work.
+The testing and conflict resolution that went into an OSS backport is reused in the enterprise branch.

+As an example, consider enterprise branches branch-2022.1 (based on OSS 5.0), branch-2021.1 (based on end-of-life OSS branch-4.3), and branch-2020.1 (based on end-of-like OSS branch-4.0).
+A fix that lands in master will flow in this way:

+ - Cherry-picked into branch-5.0
+    - branch-5.0 is merged into branch-2022.1 with all its fixes
+ - Cherry-picked into branch-2021.1
+ - Cherry-picked into branch-2020.1

+It is important not to backport into an older branch while letting a younger branch not receive the fix, since that creates a regression for users that upgrade to the younger branch.

 ## Merging from an open-source branch to an enterprise branch

 Periodically, we merge into enterprise branches from their open-source bases.